ITDevLtd/MCVirt/Documentation/ModifyingVMs.rst

 * Power off the VM
-* Use McVirt to increase the size of the disk - you will need to find the disk ID, which can be found by looking at the VM configuration (in most cases where a VM has one disk attached to it, it should be 1):
+* Use MCVirt to increase the size of the disk - you will need to find the disk ID, which can be found by looking at the VM configuration (in most cases where a VM has one disk attached to it, it should be 1):

   ::